Sudo-Crew/Scripts/README.md

 > [!NOTE]
 > + 1.Ensure you have the necessary permissions to delete files in the Temp folder.
-> + 2.Use with caution as this script will permanent
+> + 2.Use with caution as this script will permanently delete files and directories in the Temp folder.